lucasm/findto/README.md

 # [Searchy](http://inblug.com/searchy)

 A modern tool to search on web.
-Quickly search in multiple search engines (Goolge, Bing, Yahoo), use search modules (Web, Social, Video, Music, Image) to find any contents direct at source.
+Quickly search in multiple search engines, use search modules to find any content direct at source.
 With voice search, auto suggest and total privacy.

 ### Search Engines
 * Google